 Professionally, Christina Miller has been involved in higher education since 2012.
 She served as the Director of the Academic Success Center at Maranatha Baptist University, where she was involved in academic counseling, tutoring, and coaching of students.
 After completing her master's work in special education and her graduate certificate in Educational Psychology, she joined the faculty at Maranatha, teaching special education and psychology classes, as well as advising the special education program.
 Most recently, she has joined the special education faculty at Bob Jones University, where she teaches and also observes student teachers during their field experiences.
 Christina and her husband, Jeff, have been married for almost a quarter of a century and boast three precious gifts from God: Ethan, Trey, and Lyvia, as well as a sweet daughter-in-law.
 In her free time, Christina enjoys reading, baking/cooking, watching cooking shows, playing strategy games, and spending time with her family.

 Renton has been a classroom teacher for over two decades.
-His experience has included both secular and Christian institutions ranging from high school and college to university level teaching.
-He has preached in a variety of churches across the United States and has taught seminary courses on several occasions.
-Renton holds a BS in English education and an MA in interpretative speech from Bob Jones University.
+His experience has included both secular and Christian colleges and universities.
+Renton speaks on biblical worldview and apologetics across the country.
+He holds a BS in English education and an MA in interpretative speech from Bob Jones University.
 He has also received an MFA in creative writing from Minnesota State University, an MA in philosophy from the University of Toledo, a ThM from Puritan Reformed Theological Seminary, and has a PhD in apologetics from Westminster Theological Seminary.
-Renton is presently a Biblical Worldview National Consultant for BJU Press.
+Renton serves as the Director of the Center for Biblical Worldview at Bob Jones University.

 JR Remelgado holds a BA in English from Thomas Edison State University and an MA in literature from Clarks Summit University.
 He has had several years of experience using BJU Press products to teach middle and high school English.
 During that time, he became passionate about using various techniques and strategies to engage even the most reluctant learners and to create excitement for his subject.
 He currently serves as a middle- and high-school English language arts writer for BJU Press and teaches a freshman English class at a local university.